panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 ## 4. When to use function overloading

 Function overloading, when used the right way, can greatly increase the usability of functions that may be invoked in multiple ways.
+That especially useful during autocomplete: you get listed all the possible overloadings as separate records in autocomplete.

 However, there are situations when I'd recommend not to use the function overloading, but rather stick to the function signature.